 In this Policy Pitch event at State Library Victoria, Grattan Institute’s tax, energy, health, housing, retirement incomes, and transport & cities experts considered the issues in their field and nominate the choices that would really make a difference to Australia’s future.
 The discussion drew on Grattan’s Commonwealth Orange Book 2019, which identifies policy priorities for the next government.

 8 February 2019

-In this Forward Thinking event, Grattan Institute’s budget, energy, and transport and cities experts will consider the issues in their policy area and nominate the choices that would really make a difference to NSW’s future.
-The discussion will draw on Grattan’s State Orange Book, which identifies policy priorities for state and territory governments across the nation.
+In this Forward Thinking event, Grattan Institute’s budget, energy, and transport and cities experts considered the issues in their policy area and nominate the choices that would really make a difference to NSW’s future.
+The discussion drew on Grattan’s State Orange Book, which identifies policy priorities for state and territory governments across the nation.

 31 January 2019